KDE/documentation-develop-kde-org/content/docs/extend/plasma/kwin/_index.md

 The default scripts bundled with the window manager can also be [found in the KWin repository](https://invent.kde.org/plasma/kwin/-/tree/master/src/scripts).

-[Downloaded KWin scripts](https://store.kde.org/browse/cat/210/) can be found your user's data install path under `kwin/scripts/`.
+[Downloaded KWin scripts](https://store.kde.org/browse/cat/210/) can be found in your user's data install path under `kwin/scripts/`.
 This is where your new script will be installed to.

 ```bash
 kpackagetool5 --type=KWin/Script --list # ~/.local/share/kwin/scripts/